Mengwei-Xu/CAN-Verify-Automated-Analysis-for-BDI-Agents/README.md

 This means that there never exists the case the task of sensing is failed eventually.

-For the exmaple in **Listing_1-4.can**, you should get the following
+##### Explanation of Expected Outputs for Listing_1-3.can

-> Model checking: A [ F ("predicate_F1_clean") ] ...
-Result: true
+These two outputs are important as they confirm that the task of sensing is always eventually achieved.

-This means that it is always the case that the predicate of F1_clean holds eventually.
+##### Listing_1.can
 If you run the exmaple in **Listing_1.can**, you should get the following

 > Model checking: A [ F ("predicate_at_work") ] ...
 Result: true

 This means that it is always the case that the predicate of at_work holds eventually.

-This example is designed correctly to have a full coverage of the plans to ensure the agent can always travel to the work successfully.
+##### Explanation of Expected Outputs for Listing_1.can

-The output of the result above simply confirms our correct design.
+This example in Listing_1.can is designed to be correct to have a full coverage of the plans to ensure the agent can always travel to the work successfully.
+The output of the result above simply confirms our correct design, which is precisely the goal of such this automated tool.

 ## Source Code Overview